yeabat8tcap/ai-dependency-manager/docs/future-enhancements/enterprise-features.md

 # Enterprise Features & Scaling Architecture

-This document outlines the enterprise-grade features and scaling architecture for the AI Dependency Manager, designed to support large organizations with complex requirements.
+This document outlines the enterprise-grade features and scaling architecture for the Superintelligence Dependency Manager, designed to support large organizations with complex requirements.

 ## Table of Contents